-Keywords: [Begin Cn Model] [End Cn Model]

-Required: Yes Argument: Text Block

-- Description: Used to define the start of single or multiple sections for a connector model as defined in the [Begin Cn Model List].
-These sections define the R,L,C information making up the actual simulation data for the connector. - Usage Rules: 1) The keyword [Begin Cn Model] must be followed by five required parameters in the following order: ModelName, ModelPinMap\A, ModelPinMap\B, Model Type.
-An optional SGR (signal to ground ratio) parameter may be included if the ModelType is SLM. e.g. [Begin Cn Model] ModelName ModelPinMap A ModelPinMap. - e.g. [Begin Cn Model] ModelName ModelPinMap\A ModelPinMap\B ModelType SGR - 2) The field ModelName is required and must be less than 40 characters.
-The ModelName MUST appear after the [Begin\Cn\Model] and may optionally appear as a parameter following the [End\Cn\Model] keyword. - 3) The field ModelPinMap\A and ModelPinMap\B are required and must be less than 20 characters.
-The ModelPinMap\A MUST appear after the ModelName.
-ModelPibMap\B must appear after ModelPinMap\A. The names must correspond exactly to the names following [Begin\Cn\Pin\Map] defined in this file.
+[Cn Model List] Name Mating Min Slew Time Image HDI_TEST_202Mated100psHDI_TEST_202_Mated.jpgHDI_TEST_202_UnMatedAUnMated_Side_A 100psHDI_TEST_202_UnMatedA.jpgHDI_TEST_202_UnMatedBUnMated_Side_B 100psHDI_TEST_202_UnMatedA.jpg HDI_TEST_202_ThruHole_to_Cable Mated25psHDI_TEST_202_SMT_to_CableMated25psHDI_TEST_202_SMT_to_ThruHole Mated25ps HDI_TEST_202_Mated.jpg HDI_TEST_202_Mated.jpg HDI_TEST_202_Mated.jpg Keywords: [Begin Cn Model] Required: Yes Argument: Text String Description: Used to define the start of single or multiple sections for a connector model as defined in the [Begin Cn Model List].
+These sections define the R,L,C information making up the actual simulation data for the connector.
+Usage Rules: The keyword [Begin Cn Model] must be followed by five required parameters in the following order: ModelName, ModelPinMap A, ModelPinMap B, Model Type.
+An optional SGR (signal to ground ratio) parameter may be included if the ModelType is SLM. e.g. [Begin Cn Model] ModelName ModelPinMap A ModelPinMap B ModelType SGR The field ModelName is required and must be less than 40 characters.
+The ModelName MUST appear after the [Begin Cn Model] and may optionally appear as a parameter following the [End_Cn_Model] keyword.
+The field ModelPinMap_A and ModelPinMap_B are required and must be less than 20 characters.
+The ModelPinMap A MUST appear after the ModelName.
+ModelPibMap B must appear after ModelPinMap A. The names must correspond exactly to the names following [Begin Cn Pin Map] defined in this file.
 These two fields are used to name the two ports of each connector terminal.
-Under most conditions, these will be the same name, however two variables are required to address crossover pin mapping. - 4) The field ModelType is required and must be either SLM or MLM SLM indicates this model is a "single-line model" i.e. noncoupled.
-MLM indicates this model is a "multi-line model" i.e.
+Under most conditions, these will be the same name, however two variables are required to address crossover pin mapping.
+The field ModelType is required and must be either SLM or MLM SLM indicates this model is a "single-line model" i.e. noncoupled.
+MLM indicates this model is a "multi-line model" i.e. coupled.
+SPECIAL NOTICE: If ModelType is SLM then ALL sections MUST be specified using a matrix that describes only the diagonal terms.
+The "SGR" Signal-Ground-Ratio value is optional.
+The SGR value is only allowed for use with type SLM.
+For example: 3:1 would indicate there is one (power or ground pin) for every 3 signal pins.
+No spaces are allowed between the numbers and ":".
+Valid range of signal number is 1 to 100.
+The number after the colon must always be "1".
+The number before the colon may include a decimal if desired. (e.g. 2.5:1)